GenesisFR/HowToBecomeGoodAtShooters/README.md

 ### Jiggle peeking
 - same points as in [PVE](#jiggle-peeking)
-- contrary to PVE, you want to only show your shoulder to make it harder to be hit
+- contrary to PVE, you want to only show your shoulder to be harder to hit
 - reference: https://www.youtube.com/watch?v=iJ1rCx8AEBc

 ### Lurking